fanil-z/islam-wiki/islam-wiki/hugo-docs/content/en/docs/wiki/islam-wiki.md

 Arius who believed that Jesus aws created by God and there are not equal in status was exiled after https://en.wikipedia.org/wiki/First_Council_of_Nicaea during emperor of Rome Constantine 1.
 The Arisian version of Christianity was very close to Islam.
-Peter the Venerable said that Muhammad saw was the successor to Arius.
+Peter the Venerable said that Muhammad  ﷺ    was the successor to Arius.

 Nicaea was all about Arius and Constantine wanted to establish peace among his own ruling lands.
 There was no Trinity before the Nicaea Creed.